swyxio/swyxdotio/content/posts/netlify-year-one/netlify-year-one.md

 OSS maintenance and community engagement are the kind of thing that are table stakes for developer experience, but it doesn't make it onto OKRs, nor does anyone try to measure ROI out of that stuff.
 We do it because we feel responsible for the developer experience, with a safety net of support.
 I don't have any other way to phrase it, nor do I see any other way to manage it, but I do wish that it counted for more so that incentives align well.

+## Remote

+The company is headquartered in SF, I work remotely out of NYC.
+We're about 50-50 in remote vs SF, across US and EU timezones.
+I was also a "slowmad" for about half of the year as I combined travel with conference speaking.

+I have more comments on remote work in a separate post, but the main points to hit are that I love working from home (even moved to a new place with a 24hr coworking space downstairs to facilitate my weird hours) and also that [I hate Slack being central to everything](https://mobile.twitter.com/swyx/status/1120050592263692293).
+But I'll live.

 ## Fin

 That's all I can think of for now.
-I budgeted 2 hours for this and am now at hour 3 so I'm gonna wrap this up and hit send super psyched
+I budgeted 2 hours for this and am now at hour 3 so I'm gonna wrap this up and hit send. super psyched for the `redacted` projects coming down the pike, for my product rotation, for new hires coming in, and to continue learning from Sarah and the rest of my team in this weird new job!

 _P.S.
 This post was inspired by [David Wells](https://davidwells.io/blog/netlify-year-one), a great colleague, mentor and friend.
 Check out his post for more stuff we've done, some of which I supported.
 I don't think like him so this format doesn't match, but I wrote it my way._